Stripe Climate FAQs

 How do I download and use the Stripe Climate badge?

 You can find assets and usage guidelines in the Climate settings page of your Dashboard.

 I don’t see Stripe Climate in my Dashboard, can I still contribute?

 Stripe Climate is currently available to Stripe users with their own account or a Standard Connect account.
 It’s generally available to Stripe users in the U.S., and available in beta to Stripe users globally.
-If you’re outside the U.S. and would like to join the waiting list for your country, please contact us.
+If you’re unable to access Stripe Climate, or are in one of those countries, please contact us.
 Individuals can contribute directly to Stripe Climate here.

 The Climate badge is only available on Stripe Checkout, Invoices, or Receipts.
 If you use a different product, you can download our badge asset kit to add the Climate logo to your site.
 The badge asset kit is available for download from your Climate settings page.
 However, all Stripe Climate users can publish a free, custom climate page in just a few clicks.
 This is also available from the same Climate settings page.